oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ===== Branches Type - Name under Product Version Range
 <branches-type---name-under-product-version-range>
-If adjacent property `category` has the value `product_version_range`, the value of `name` MUST contain version ranges.
-The value of MUST obey to exactly one of the following options:
+If adjacent property `category` has the value `product_version_range`, the value of `name` SHALL contain version ranges.
+The value of SHALL obey to exactly one of the following options:

 + VErsion Range Specifier (VERS)